Mšeno: Etymology

-The name is derived from the Czech word mech, i.e. 'moss'.
+The name is derived from the Czech word mech (i.e. 'moss') and the adjective mešný ('covered with moss').

 Geography

 Mšeno is located about 14 km northeast of Mělník and 37 km north of Prague.
 It lies on the border between the Jizera Table and Ralsko Uplands.
 The highest point is the hill Uhelný vrch at 451 m above sea level.
 There are two small fishponds inside the built-up area: Jezero and Černík.
 They are built on the spring of the stream Košátecký potok.

-A large part of the municipal territory lies in the Kokořínsko – Máchův kraj Protected Landscape Area.
+A large part of the municipal territory lies in the Kokořínsko – Máchův kraj Protected Landscape Area and Mšeno is considered a gateway to this touristically attractive area.

 History

 The Slavic people settled the town area probably in the 5th–6th centuries.
 The first written mention of Mšeno is from 1306, in a document signed by Wenceslaus III awarding the then-village to aristocrat Hynek of Dubá.
 He, and his son after him, ensured the growing prosperity of the area.
 In 1367, King Charles IV promoted Mšeno to a town.

 During the Thirty Years' War the town suffered, but in the 17th and 18th centuries, it prospered and the population grew.
 In 1879, the railway was built, and in 1901, the school was opened.